DSM 5 Diagnostic Criteria for Eating Disorders

 Individuals who develop eating disorders may also be at increased risk for various co-occurring mental health concerns, including anxiety, depression, substance use disorders, obsessive-compulsive disorder (OCD), and posttraumatic stress disorder (PTSD).
 The risk of suicidal ideation and self-harm may also be greater among individuals who struggle with certain types of eating disorders.

-At McCallum Place, we conduct thorough assessments for all patients to identify any co-occurring mental health, behavioral health, or psychiatric concerns.
-When such concerns are noted, we include appropriate interventions in the patient’s personalized treatment plan.
-This concerted, comprehensive effort ensures that patients are best prepared to make sustained progress toward successful long-term recovery.
+At McCallum Place, we conduct thorough assessments for all clients to identify any co-occurring mental health, behavioral health, or psychiatric concerns.
+When such concerns are noted, we include appropriate interventions in the client’s personalized treatment plan.
+This concerted, comprehensive effort ensures that clients are best prepared to make sustained progress toward successful long-term recovery.

 Treatment Overview